OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 some form already known to the system, we kept it in the original form, which facilitates further editing.

 * give the number of patches [at least 123 - not clear how to count], give breakdown by type?  or is that a result?

-There is a step to mark as extinct those taxa whose only source taxonomy is GBIF and that come to GBIF via PaleoDB [reference].
-This is a heuristic, as PaleoDB can (rarely) contain extant taxa, but the alternative is failing to recognize a much larger number of taxa as extinct.

 The final step is to assign unique, stable identifiers to nodes.
 As before, some identifiers are assigned on an ad hoc basis.
 Then,